tomalrussell/nismod_teaching_kit/docs/lecture_02/Lecture_2.4.md

----
-title: Mini-Lecture 2.4 - Saint Lucia Case Study
+# Mini-Lecture 2.4 - Saint Lucia Case Study
-keywords:
--   Case Study
--   Saint Lucia
--   Nationally Determined Contributions (NDCs)
-authors:
--   Sapphire Vital
----

 This mini-lecture, the last in Lecture block 2, brings all the information from the previous mini-lectures together via a case study on